Reaching age 75 - our top five frequently asked questions

 Care should be taken as on death after age 75 as any benefits taken are taxable, there is no tax-free element.
 The right to a pension commencement lump sum ends when the individual dies.
 It does not pass to a beneficiary.

 It is important to look at all taxes that can apply, if a pension commencement lump sum is taken.
-If the individual dies before the money is spent, there may be liable to an inheritance tax charge which may be more than the income tax charge on beneficiary drawdown.
+If the individual dies before the money is spent, they may be a liability to an inheritance tax charge, which may be more than the income tax charge on beneficiary drawdown.

 The provider will deduct a tax charge of 45% before paying the benefits to the trust.